Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Formulation

-We solve Eq.~\ref{shrr2} numerically by taking a $10^4$ point logarithmically spaced finite spatial grid.
-The quarkonium wave functions and corresponding energy eigenvalues are obtained using temperature-dependent potential as defined in Eq.~\ref{potential}.
 The relativistic corrections to the potential model are neglected during the evolution of quarkonium states due to the large mass of charm and bottom quarks.
 As Eq.~\ref{potential} indicates, the energy eigenvalues and quarkonium wave function depend on the Debye mass.
 Hence, in principle, any change in the Debye mass will change the eigenvalues and wave function.
 In this study, we consider two physical scenarios; first, we discuss the Debye mass in the presence of an external magnetic field, and then the Debye mass in the presence of momentum-space anisotropy.